iskodirajga/buzzingpixel.com/system/user/content/software/ansel-craft/documentation/sections/04--templating/05--variables.md

 ### `{{ image.elementId }}`

-The ID of the owning elmement of the field the image is from.
+The ID of the owning element of the field the image is from.

 ### `{{ image.fieldId }}`